An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference

-An alternative graph embedding approach is to scale the leading eigenvectors by the square roots of the corresponding eigenvalue magnitudes.
-This scaling has a convenient interpretation through the so-called \emph{latent space model}, which assumes that each vertex has a Euclidean representation lying in some low-dimensional latent space.
-The general latent space model posits that the entries of the $P$ matrix are obtained by first drawing $n$ points as latent Euclidean vectors $X_1 ,\dots,X_n$ from some distribution $F$ on $\R^d$, and then the entries of $P$ are set via $P_{ij} = \rho_n \kappa(X_i, X_j)$, where $\kappa$ is a symmetric kernel function that maps two Euclidean points to the unit interval.
-In the particular case that $\kappa(X_i,X_j) = \langle X_i, X_j\rangle$, one obtains the \emph{random dot product graph}. \begin{definition}[Random dot product graph -- undirected, loopy] We say an adjacency matrix $A$ is a random dot product graph on $n$ vertices with sparsity factor $\rho = \rho_n \in (0,1]$ if, conditional on $X \in \mathbb{R}^{n\times d}$ satisfying $XX\t \in [0,1]^{n\times n}$, the upper-triangular entries of the adjacency matrix $A \in \{0,1\}^{n \times n}$ are generated independently in the manner
+Another graph embedding approach is to scale the leading eigenvectors by the square roots of the corresponding eigenvalue magnitudes.
+This scaling has a convenient interpretation via \emph{latent space modeling}, namely that each vertex has a latent low-dimensional Euclidean representation (i.e., vector or position).
+The general latent space model posits that the entries of the $P$ matrix are obtained by first generating $n$ independent latent vectors $X_1,\dots,X_n$ from a distribution $F$ on $\R^d$ and then setting $P_{ij} = \rho_n \kappa(X_i, X_j)$, where $\kappa : \R^{d} \times \R^{d} \to [0,1]$ is a symmetric kernel function.
+The special case $\kappa(X_i,X_j) = \langle X_i, X_j\rangle$, yields the so-called \emph{random dot product graph} (model) \citep{young_directed_2008}, presented below.